fritz-k/docker-borgmatic-container/README.md

 docker run --rm monachus/borgmatic borg --version
 ```

+## Docker Commands

+You can execute docker commands - e.g. triggering a container's built-in backup solution or
+start/stop a container - from borgmatic hooks if you bind mount the `/var/run/docker.sock` file
+from the host.
+This can be achieved by adding `-v /var/run/docker.sock:/var/run/docker.sock` to the
+example above.

+However, this grants complete docker-daemon access to the container and thus effectively the host
+system.
+Make sure to consider the security implications when evaluating this use case.

 # Issues

 Please open an issue describing the problem or requested feature.
 PRs are welcome.